lucidrains/sinkhorn-transformer/README.md

     heads = 8,
     depth = 12,
     buckets = 64,
-    max_seq_len = 2048,
+    max_seq_len = 8192,
-    causal = False,     # auto-regressive or not n_sortcut = 2,      # use sortcut to reduces complexity to linear time
+    causal = False,     # auto-regressive or not n_sortcut = 2,      # use sortcut to reduce complexity to linear time
-    temperature = 0.75, # gumbel temperature - default is set at reported best in paper sinkhorn_iter = 7   # number of sinkhorn iterations - default is set at reported best in paper )
+    temperature = 0.75, # gumbel temperature - default is set at reported best in paper sinkhorn_iter = 7,  # number of sinkhorn iterations - default is set at reported best in paper ff_chunks = 10,     # feedforward chunking, from Reformer paper
+    reversible = True   # make network reversible, from Reformer paper )

 x = torch.randint(0, 20000, (1, 2048))